Longest flights: By ground distance traveled

-Routings may avoid great-circle routes, despite their shorter ground distance, for a variety of reasons, for example to avoid headwinds and/or use tailwinds to save time and fuel.
+Routings may avoid great-circle routes, despite their shorter ground distance, for a variety of reasons, such as to avoid headwinds and/or use tailwinds to save time and fuel.

-On November 9, 2020, the two longest flights (measured by ground distance traveled) were Singapore Airlines' flights SQ23 (second longest) and SQ24 (longest) between Singapore-Changi and New York–JFK in the U.S. Both of these flights have a geometrically optimal great-circle route near the North Pole of approximately 15,350 km.
-However, SQ24 to New York is typically flown a ground distance of around 17,250 km over the Pacific Ocean where jet streams can assist, while SQ23 back to Singapore sometimes opts, instead of the westward polar route, to fly a ground distance of 16,500 km eastward, across the Atlantic Ocean, when favorable jet streams winds are available to save flying time and fuel.
+On 9 November 2020, the record for active longest flight (measured by ground distance traveled) was set by Singapore Airlines' flight SQ24 between Singapore-Changi and New York–JFK in the U.S. Both SQ24 and its return flight SQ23 have a geometrically optimal great-circle route near the North Pole of approximately 15,350 km.
+However, SQ24 to New York is typically flown a ground distance of around 17,250 km over the Pacific Ocean where jet streams can assist, while SQ23 back to Singapore holds the current record for the second longest flight by ground distance as it sometimes opts, instead of the westward polar route, to fly a ground distance of 16,500 km eastward, across the Atlantic Ocean, when favorable jet streams winds are available to save flying time and fuel.

-Similarly, the two Air India flights from New Delhi to San Francisco, AI173 and AI183, fly an eastward ground distance of about 15110 km over the Pacific Ocean instead of a shorter westward great-circle route of about 12403 km over the Atlantic Ocean, to avoid prevailing westerly headwinds and save almost two hours of flying time.
+Similarly, the two Air India flights from Delhi to San Francisco, AI173 and AI183, fly an eastward ground distance of about 15110 km over the Pacific Ocean instead of the shorter polar great-circle route of about 12403 km to avoid prevailing westerly headwinds and save almost two hours of flying time.
 Both these flights can travel with some variation in ground distance, with a report of 15300 km for the first such flight in 2016, and it is not unheard of for particular flights to cover more than 16000 km.

 Cathay Pacific flights from Hong Kong to New York–JFK sometimes fly 15000 km ground routes, instead of a 12984 km great-circle route, for the same reason.

 After the Russian invasion of Ukraine in early 2022, aircraft registered in or operated by multiple countries, including the European Union member states, the United Kingdom, Japan, and Switzerland, were banned from using Russian airspace.
 In response a number of flights from Japan to Europe changed to a polar route over Alaska and northern Canada.
 For example, Swiss International Air Lines flight LX161 from Tokyo–Narita to Zurich often flies this route, sometimes covering a ground distance of 13400 km or longer, compared to a great-circle distance of 9618 km.
+Others, such as Lufthansa's flight LH716 from Frankfurt to Tokyo-Haneda, instead avoid Russian airspace by flying over the Caucasus, Central Asia, and China.